Graceland University: History

 In 1917, Graceland received accreditation from the states of Iowa and Missouri and from the North Central Association of Colleges, making it the first fully accredited junior college in Iowa.
 Graceland became a four-year college in 1960.
-Its nursing program began in 1910 as a cooperative program with the Independence Sanitarium and Hospital in Independence, MO.
+Its nursing program began in 1910 as a cooperative program with the Independence Sanitarium and Hospital in Independence, Missouri.
 The Graceland campus was extended to Independence with the establishment of the college's bachelor's degree program in 1968–69.

 The Graceland Partnership Program, offering degree-completion programs on community college campuses, was established in 1989.
 In 1995, Graceland acquired SkillPath, a business training company that offers seminars and classes.
 Graceland College became Graceland University on June 1, 2000.

+Patricia Draves was Graceland's president from June 15, 2017 until she resigned in 2024 to become president of Monmouth College.
+Joel Shrock acted as interim president from summer 2024 until Graceland formally inaugurated him as president on November 2, 2024.

 Academics

 Reputation

-Graceland ranked "first tier" in U.S. News & World Reports "America's Best Colleges" in 2011, 2012 and 2013.
+Graceland ranked "first tier" in U.S. News & World Report's "America's Best Colleges" in 2011, 2012 and 2013.
 It falls in the "Private University" category, "Midwest Region".
 In 2012, Graceland ranked 91st and in 2013 88th.
-The reports cite Graceland's small class sizes, with 72% of classes containing 20 or fewer students, financial aid services, and the university's "selective" admissions process."Graceland University #88 Regional Universities (Midwest)."
-U.S. News & World Report.
-N.p., 2012.
-Web.
-2012.
+The reports cite Graceland's small class sizes, with 72% of classes containing 20 or fewer students, financial aid services, and the university's "selective" admissions process.
 Graceland has also been recognized by the Princeton Review as a top school in the Midwest.